 - What are the qualities of a perfect water for coffee?

 - Should I use bottled or distilled water to make my coffee?

 - Is chlorine bad for coffee beans and good for drinking water?

-- I live near a filter spring or mineral spa, what do I need to know about that before brewing with it?
+- I live near a filter spring or mineral spa.
+What do I need to know about the best water hardness for coffee before brewing with it?

 In this Article